sandiegopython/learning-django/01-flow.rst

 How Does Data Move About
 ========================
 * Browser --> Server --> *magic!* --> Django!
-* let's ignore the magic, it's outside the scope of django anways
+* let's ignore the magic, it's outside the scope of django anyways

 URLs and Back Again